verrazzano/verrazzano/tools/scripts/README.md

  - [Helm](https://helm.sh/docs/intro/install/) (version 3.x+)
  - [jq](https://github.com/stedolan/jq/wiki/Installation)

-## Load the images
+## Loading the images

+There are two options for loading Docker images into your private registry using the provided `vz-registry-image-helper.sh` script:

+1. To pull Verrazzano Docker images from their default public registries, tag them, and push them to your private registry.
+2. To load downloaded Verrazzano Docker image tar files into the local registry, tag them, amd push them to your private registry.

+Option (1) requires that you have downloaded the minimal Verrazzano Zip file distribution.

+Option (2) requires that you have downloaded the Zip file containing the full set of Verrazzano Docker images exported as tar files.

-Before running the `vz-registry-image-helper.sh` script that pushes images to your private registry, run `docker login [SERVER]` with your credentials.
+Before running the `vz-registry-image-helper.sh` script you must run `docker login [SERVER]` with your credentials for your private registry, where `[SERVER]` is the DNS name of your private registry.

 For use with the examples in this document, define the following variables with respect to your target registry and repository: